alicelovescake/nibbles-n-bytes/data/projects/poke.md

 > [React Navigation](https://reactnavigation.org/) : Package for routing and navigation

+> [Flipper](https://fbflipper.com/) : Extensible mobile app debugger

-**Easy to use**: I had to give a special shoutout to this library for making my life so easy when it came to seamless navigation between screens.
+**Easy to use**: I had to give a special shoutout to these companions for making my life so easy when it came to seamless navigation between screens and solving bugs!

 ### Backend framework